-We're growing a new AAA studio on the waterfront of Auckland, New Zealand's largest city to work on Icarus, an ambitious sci-fi survival game.
+We're growing a AAA studio on the waterfront of Auckland, New Zealand's largest city to work on Icarus, an ambitious sci-fi survival game.
 Founded by Dean Hall, creator of hit survival game DayZ, we are independently-run but have the backing of one of the world's largest games companies.
 Over on New Zealand's beautiful South Island, our Dunedin studio focuses on more indie games.

 Don't see a position for you listed here?
 Email firstname.lastname@example.org with your resume, CV or portfolio and we'll keep you in mind for future roles.